Yahhh!

-"Yahhh!" (also known as "Yahhh Bitch Yahhh") is the third single from American rapper Soulja Boy's studio album souljaboytellem.com.
-It features Arab.
+"Yahhh!" (also known as "Yahhh Bitch Yahhh", censored as "Yahhh Trick Yahhh") is a song by American rapper Soulja Boy, released by Collipark Music and Interscope Records on December 11, 2007 as the third single from his debut studio album souljaboytellem.com (2007).
+It features fellow American rapper Arab.

 Composition

 According to Stereogum, "Yahhh!" is "a spirited ode to the joy of yelling in people's faces".
 Vice defined it a "gibberish filled" song, where Soulja Boy "incoherently yells 'Yahh trick yahhhh…uhblablaublabla."
+Evan Sawdey of PopMatters wrote that Soulja Boy "warns fans seeking autographs to stay away from him or else he’ll "hafta knock your lights out", before screaming incoherent, angry phrases at his followers."

 Music video

 On January 8, 2008, the video for "Yahhh!" premiered on BET's Access Granted and on Yahoo!
 Music.
 The video parodies people trying to get Soulja Boy's autograph, including Duane Chapman of Dog the Bounty Hunter, an imitation of Hillary Clinton and an imitation of Britney Spears, who appears to be intoxicated.
 The video also featured a stop-motion animated puppet that interacted with the cast.

 After the main "Yahhh!" video, a short clip of Soulja Boy's song "Report Card" plays and features Soulja Boy, Arab and others dancing to the song at a school.
 The video ends with Soulja Boy stating that he "made straight As," and he also tells kids to stay in school.